-We can estimate treatment effects using a DiD model via either a simple difference of within-group differences or a regression framework.
+DiD models ensure that any unobserved variables that remain constant over time and that are associated When the explorate twe with metric left entry estimated bills introduced the state of the state differences or a regression framework.
 As compared to calculating the simple difference in within-group differences, a regression framework provides us with the added benefit of including extra explanatory (control) variables in our model.
 Without control variables added into the framework, the estimation of treatment effects using either method is the same.

-DiD models ensure that any unobserved variables that remain constant over time and that are associated with the outcome will not bias our estimation of treatment effects.
-However, it is important to note that in doing so, the model assumes that these unobserved variables would affect both the treatment and control groups equally.
+doing so, the model assumes that these unobserved variables would affect both the treatment and control groups equally.
 In other words, it assumes that if the treatment group had not received the treatment at all, its outcome would be the same as the outcome for the control group.